Snnzhao/Snnzhao.github.io/_pages/about.md

 Email: m202173662[AT]hust.edu.cn

-Ding Zou is currently a first-year Master student at <a href="http://cs.hust.edu.cn/" target="_blank">the School of Computer Science and Technology, Huazhong University of Science and Technology</a>, supervised by <a href="https://www.eric-weiwei.com/" target="_blank"> Prof.Wei Wei</a>.
+Ding Zou is currently a second-year Master student at <a href="http://cs.hust.edu.cn/" target="_blank">the School of Computer Science and Technology, Huazhong University of Science and Technology</a>, supervised by <a href="https://www.eric-weiwei.com/" target="_blank"> Prof.Wei Wei</a>.
 He was granted the bachelor's degree in Electrical Engineering at <a href="http://oei.hust.edu.cn/" target="_blank">the